 This how to guide goes step-by-step through the scripting, filming, editing and sharing of an educational video.
 Both students and teachers appreciate that understanding is paramount, and when a method is available that offers better memory retention and is faster than reading – though online video – the opportunity is a must.

 Outcomes of This How-To Guide for Students (and Teachers)

 By reading this how-to guide, you will have the overview of how to make your own educational video, the steps and tools involved, and how to share your video online.
 This guide is laid out in sequence for both students and teachers, with explanations and examples for students as they embark on their first educational video assignment.
 At the end of each section are tips specifically for teachers and students, to ensure they:

-- Understand the steps of video production for successful video creation
+- Follow the steps of video production for successful video creation

 - Understand how the main concepts in editing a video

-- Understand the overview concepts of shooting with video
+- Learn the concepts of shooting with a video camera

-- Understand how to upload a video to YouTube to be shared
+- Upload a video to YouTube to be shared

 - Resources for finding music for use in production